Staffbase unveils the first AI-native Employee Experience Platform

-NEW YORK, Sept.
+SYDNEY, Sept.
 16, 2025 (GLOBE NEWSWIRE) -- Staffbase today announced Employee AI, its foundation for the first truly AI-native employee experience platform.
-The announcement is part of the company's drive to revolutionize employee experience and communication by unleashing the power of agentic AI.
+The announcement is part of the company's drive to revolutionise employee experience and communication by unleashing the power of agentic AI.

 Staffbase is redefining the future of the intranet through the next generation of its industry-leading, Gartner-awarded platform designed natively for both AI agents and human users.
 This approach will enable companies to: